Problems with your network license can be caused by:

 - You need administrator rights.
 If you are not administrator of your computer, get help from your IT manager.

-1. Make sure that the computer/server hosting the security key is switched on.
+1. Make sure that the computer/server hosting the protection key is switched on.

-2. Make sure that the security key is working (a red light on the key indicates that it is recognized and working).
+2. Make sure that the protection key is working (a red light on the key indicates that it is recognized and working).

 3. Make sure that you have access to the Sentinel Admin Control Center:

-On the computer/server hosting the security key: Enter http://localhost:1947 in your Internet browser.
+On the computer/server hosting the protection key: Enter http://localhost:1947 in your Internet browser.

 -> The “Sentinel Admin Control Center” should be displayed.